aaronlmatch/aaronlmatch.github.io/_pages/about.md

 August 2024: Presented the scientific consensus on climate change to New Hampshirites on our [2024 Climate Up Close tour](https://www.climateupclose.org/2024-summer-tour), with 6 events reaching 200 people at churches, a synagogue, a museum, and an environmental center.
 Press coverage by [Granite Geek](https://www.concordmonitor.com/climate-politics-election-56143804) and [NHPR](https://www.nhpr.org/nh-news/2024-08-02/got-questions-about-global-warming-these-climate-scientists-are-touring-nh-with-answers).

 July 2024: Presented "Beyond self-healing: Stabilizing and destabilizing photochemical adjustment of the ozone layer" at the Quadrennial Ozone Symposium in Boulder, CO.
+[Recording on Youtube](https://youtu.be/WHahaTLCTpo)

 June 2024: Presented "Protection without poison: why ozone maximizes in the interior of the atmosphere" at AMS AOFD/MA meeting in Burlington, VT. &#124; [Recording on Youtube](https://youtu.be/apKHFME-gos?si=JWEvzDRWJmXhpBpR)